Skatteetaten/radish/README.md

   generateSplunkStanzas      Use to generate Splunk stanzas.
-If a stanza template file is provided, use it, if not, use default stanzas. printCP                    Prints complete classpath Radish will use with java application runJava                    Runs a Java process with Radish
+If a stanza template file is provided, use it, if not, use default stanzas. printCP                    Prints complete classpath Radish will use with java application runJava                    Runs a Java process with Radish runNnginx                  Runs a Nginx process with support for logrotate.
 ```

 # Config read by Radish